lara-martin/NLP-class/index.md

 **Graduate Assignment (learning objective 4 or 5)**
 : If you are taking the graduate version of the course (CMSC 673), you will have an extra assignment that you need to complete.
 This assignment has two options that you can choose between (which you can choose depending on what career trajectory you plan).
 The graduate assignment is done individually.
-: **Option 1: Implementation** -- (suited for implementation-focused students) If you choose this option, you will pick an NLP tool from a list and implement it.
+: **Option 1: Implementation** -- (suited for implementation-focused students) If you choose this option, you will be picking an NLP tool from a list and implementing it.
-: **Option 2: Paper** -- (suited for research-focused students) If you choose this option, you will find papers for and write up a literature review summarizing what you found.
+: **Option 2: Paper** -- (suited for research-focused students) If you choose this option, you will be finding papers for and writing up a literature review summarizing what you found.

 ### Class Policies
 #### Late Day Policy
 Each student has five (5) free "late days".
 Homeworks can be submitted at most three days late.
 If you are out of late days, then you will not be able to get credit for subsequent late assignments.
 One "day" is defined as anytime between 1 second and 24 hours after the homework deadline.
 The intent of the late day policy it to allow you to take extra time due to unforseen circumstances like illnesses or family emergencies, and for forseeable interruptions like on campus interviewing and religious holidays.
 You do not need to ask permission to use your late days.
 No additional late days are granted. **Late days cannot be used on the project's final milestone or the final grad assignment milestone, which must be finished by the final day of class.**

 #### Academic Integrity
 If you are struggling because of the material or having difficulties completing the assignments on time, please [reach out to Dr. Martin](mailto:laramar@umbc.edu) rather than copying another student or looking up answers online.
 We can come up with a solution to help you out before you feel like you need to resort to cheating.